dariotrinchero/recipes/Tacos & Wraps/Breakfast Burrito.md

 # Notes

-- One can use a [[Vegan Mayonnaise|vegan mayonnaise]] in place of ordinary mayonnaise, but I am not sure how to replace the scrambled eggs in a fully vegan version of this dish.
+- One can use a [[Vegan Mayonnaise|vegan mayonnaise]] in place of ordinary mayonnaise, and one can replace the scrambled eggs with a tofu scramble incorporating [[imitation egg seasoning]].